 It’s a personal choice whether you pick a sleeping bag, camping quilt, or bivvy.
 Just get the lightest, most compact version you can afford that’s right for your climate.
 A sleeping bag liner can be an easy and worthy addition if you’re in colder climates, and we like to store them ready-to-use inside the main bag.

-Level 3 adds a one-person ultralight tent.
+Level 3 adds a two-person ultralight tent (which is actually only for one person).
 You can get most of the same value through your tarp, but a tent is nice because it closes you off from bugs and predators, can do a better job cutting the wind and rain, and can be set up more easily and in more places than a tarp — saving you time, calories, and exposure.